 Blues Harp Wirral is an opportunity for harmonica players to meet, play and talk with other like-minded people.
 It takes place on a Sunday in each month at the Old Wallaseyans Club, 142 Grove Road, Wallasey, Wirral CH45 0JF between 7:30pm and 10:00pm - cost £3.
 Players of all abilities (including beginners) are welcome.
 This event is supported by HarmonicaUK. (formally called the National Harmonica League).
-The next event is Sunday February 23rd 2020.
+For obvious reasons, there won't be an event until further notice.

 Initially, the event is aimed at blues harmonica players, but if you play a different type or style of harmonica, then please come along or get in touch and we’ll see what we can do.
 Please contact me or come along and share your thoughts.

 All you will need to bring is yourself and your harmonicas!
 If you’re a new player, then the usual starting place is a diatonic harmonica in the key of C; again, contact me if you need any help with this.
 There will be other instruments (e.g. guitar, bass, percussion) to provide backing.
 More information and updates are at www.facebook.com/BluesHarpWirral.